Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

 ### `highlight` _(Boolean)_

   This attribute controls if we shall display extra highlights on the option items matching the search terms.
-The default matching behavior will bolden the portion of the string that matches the search term, and give this portion of the string an underline.
+The default matching behavior will bolded the portion of the string that matches the search term, and give this portion of the string an underline.

 ### `initOptions` _(Array)_